AlexandruBurlacu/alexandruburlacu.github.io/_posts/2022-06-18-choosing-a-tool.md

 We are also budget-constrained because we're a startup.
 We need to execute fast, or else we might not reach escape velocity, and no one will bother.

 With that said, let's prune some candidates.
 Because of our startup latency constraint, we can't afford to run anything which needs a VM-like runtime.
 So no Java, C#, and even Erlang or Elixir.
 Although Erlang and Elixir have less substantial problems with VM cold start, they have another downside of having a smaller talent pool.
 On yet another hand, this talent pool is usually very enthusiastic and professional.
+I personally love Elixir, it's just a pleasure to write, [see why]({{ site.url }}/posts/2021-05-07-elixir-pattern-matching-magic).
 What a shame we're not building a messaging system.

 |Language|Verdict|Talent Pool Size|Tooling|Excitement Factor|Startup Latency|
 ---------|-------|----------------|-------|-----------------|----------------